-- Building products today isn’t as (physical) resource intensive as it used to be.
+- Building products today aren’t as (physically) resource-intensive as they used to be.
 With the advent of the Internet, Open Source, Cloud computing, and globalization, we need fewer resources than ever to get a product to market — making Key Resources align more closely with Unfair Advantage.
 But while a Key Resource can be an Unfair Advantage, not all Unfair Advantages are Key Resources.

-I am an advocate of starting every product (no matter what you are building) with a direct customer relationship (through customer interviews/observation) and then identifying the appropriate path to customers given your Solution and Customer Segment.
+I advocate starting every product (no matter what you are building) with a direct customer relationship (through customer interviews/observation) and then identifying the appropriate path to customers given your Solution and Customer Segment.
 This seemed better captured by the existing Channels box.

-I’ll admit this was the hardest one to remove and one that creates the most discussion.
+I’ll admit this was the hardest one to remove and the one that created the most discussion.
 Yes, success for some types of products is predicated on first establishing the right key partners.
-For example, building a global solar energy grid (platform) which has huge capital and regulatory requirements would probably require establishing key partnerships in place first.
+For example, building a global solar energy grid (platform) that has huge capital and regulatory requirements would probably require establishing key partnerships in place first.
 But I’d argue that most products do not fall into this category.

 When you are an unknown startup with an untested product, pursuing key partnerships from day one can be a form of waste.

-Over time, partners can become critical to optimization of your business model but the risk here isn’t the lack of partners but can rather be traced back to inefficiencies in Cost Structure and distribution Channels for which those two boxes fit the bill.
+Over time, partners can become critical to optimizing your business model.
+Still, the risk here isn’t the lack of partners but can rather be traced back to inefficiencies in Cost Structure and distribution Channels for which those two boxes fit the bill.

-Why did you choose to extend the Business Model Canvas versus create something new?
+Why did you choose to extend the Business Model Canvas versus creating something new?

-Even though it may have been easier to layout a new canvas differently, I chose to work within the existing layout constraints in order to attribute the work back to Alex Osterwalder’s original canvas.
-The fact that he licensed the original canvas under a “Creative Commons” license and invited others to “Share & Remix” made this a no brainer.
+Even though it may have been easier to lay out a new canvas differently, I chose to work within the existing layout constraints to attribute the work back to Alex Osterwalder’s original canvas.
+The fact that he licensed the original canvas under a “Creative Commons” license and invited others to “Share & Remix” made this a no-brainer.

 Who is the audience for Lean Canvas?